Free ebook with everything you need to know about Psilocybin

 It’s an infinite path.
 As eternal students, we continually receive teachings from nature and people.
 We are happy to learn and share with you.

-May Mushroom Tao be of service to all beings who wish to live with more courage and clarity on this fascinating adventure.
+May Mushroom Tao serve all beings who wish to live with more courage and clarity on this fascinating adventure.

-We are guided by the Mushroom Spirit and the Tao.
+The Mushroom Spirit and the Tao guide us.
 As our teachers, they inspire us to flow with life in joy, balance, and harmony.

-The Tao is simultaneously the natural order of the Universe, and a philosophy of living that follows nature’s laws.
-To live in accordance with the Tao means to trust life’s natural intelligence -- to bear witness to its organic spontaneity and creativity.
-We let beings go their own way without interfering.
+The Tao is simultaneously the natural order of the Universe and a philosophy of living that follows nature’s laws.
+To live by the Tao means to trust life’s innate intelligence -- to bear witness to its organic spontaneity and creativity.
+We let beings go their way without interfering.
 We develop faith, wisdom, and compassion.

 Sacred Mushrooms are Taoist masters.
 They teach us to slow down and reflect.
 They guide us back to ourselves.
 They accept and love us unconditionally.

 Aligning with the Tao and the Mushroom Spirit brings us back into balance.
-When we let go of the need to chase, achieve and accumulate, we realize we are already whole.
+We realize we are already whole when we let go of the need to chase, achieve, and accumulate.
 We act from a place of abundance, generosity, and gratitude.

-A world where psilocybin mushrooms can help human beings connect and live harmoniously with themselves, the environment, and all living beings.
+A world where psilocybin mushrooms can help humans connect and live harmoniously with themselves, the environment, and all living beings.

 Our mission is: